equinor/iterative_ensemble_smoother/docs/source/kalman_objective.md

 1. Information is additive, and we may decompose the KLD as the KLD over the marginal and the expected conditional KLD w.r.t. the variable considered in the marginal.
+The optimization can be done disjoint if marginal and conditional marginal depend upon disjoint parameter-sets.
 $$
 D_{KL}(P(x, y) \parallel Q(x, y)) = D_{KL}(P(y) \parallel Q(y)) + \mathbb{E}_{P(y)}\left[D_{KL}(P(x | y) \parallel Q(x | y))\right].
 $$

 2. The relative Kullback-Leibler Divergence (KLD) between two distributions
 $P$ and $Q$ is given by:
 $$